Remembering a Legend - Graham Hill

 Graham Hill is no unfamiliar name in the motor racing industry, with two Formula One World Champion Titles to his name it's no surprise that he is an iconic legendary figure for the sport.

+Despite proving himself in later years, his early driving career wasn't so easy for him.
 He didn't pass his driving test until 24 years old and described his first car as a "wreck" but also advised that other budding racing drivers should own such a car "as it teaches delicacy, poise and anticipation, mostly the latter I think!"

 Prior to all this Hill's main interests lay within Rowing spending several years actively involved in rowing as a member of the Southsea Rowing Club, while stationed in Portsmouth with the Royal Navy and at Auriol Rowing Club in Hammersmith.